 - Panelist, Privacy and Security in a Connected Age – Harvard Law School, April 8, 2017

-- Instructor, Stanford University Law School, Depositions Workshop and Trial Advocacy Programs, 2016 to present
+- Instructor, Stanford University Law School, Depositions Workshop and Trial Advocacy Programs

 - Member, Association of Business Trial Lawyers